 });

-GroupMQ embodies our commitment to true open-source software.
+GroupMQ is fully open source.
 It's MIT licensed, accepts community contributions, and will never have a "pro" version with essential features locked away.

-We built GroupMQ because we needed it for OpenPanel, but we're releasing it as a standalone project because we believe others face similar challenges.
-The best solutions emerge when real-world problems meet open collaboration.
+We built GroupMQ because we needed it for OpenPanel, but we're releasing it as a standalone project because others face the same problem.